-About three years ago we started considering moving to the Canary Isles and buying a finca but we decided it would be too restrictive and isolating and so a plan to buy something was caste aside.
+In 2016, we started considering moving to the Canary Isles and buying a Finca but we decided it would be too restrictive and isolating and so a plan to buy something was cast aside.

-In the back of our minds when we travelled to a new country was the question ‘Can we live here?‘ and at various points over the last two years we have discussed whether we should buy or just carry on travelling.
+In the back of our minds when we travelled to a new country was the question ‘Can we live here?‘ and at various points, over the last years, we discussed whether we should buy or just carry on travelling.

 Some of the countries we considered were: Portugal, Romania, Guatemala, Mexico, Spain, The Philippines, Bulgaria, Slovenia, Montenegro and Croatia.